 3.Soundproofing your basement’s door

 Most people have doors in their basement.
 However, there are also few homes where there are no doors installed in the basement.
 So if you are in the minority, I would suggest you to install a thick door first to deaden the sound waves.
 Doors are great to reduce noise and also they provide more privacy.
-We would recommend you to buy a Medium Density Fiberboard (MDF) door because they are great to reduce noise and they are also cheap to buy.
+I would recommend you to buy a Medium Density Fiberboard (MDF) door because they are great to reduce noise and they are also cheap to buy.

 So if you have doors already installed, you may notice that still, sound comes inside the basement through the door.
-We have talked a lot about soundproofing the ceiling of the basement.
+I have talked a lot about soundproofing the ceiling of the basement.
 So if you have already soundproofed your ceiling, you should also consider soundproofing the door of your basement to reduce that extra noise.

 Step 1: Fill those holes: